Updated May 6, 2026

 How to complete the work requirements if they apply to you

-You can comply with work requirements by either completing 80 hours of approved activities or earning at least $580 from paid work.
+You can comply with work requirements by either completing 80 hours of approved activities or earning at least $580 from paid work or a combination of these.

-• spent at least 80 hours working, going to school, job training, participating in a work program, volunteering, or a combination of these activities
+- spent at least 80 hours working, going to school, participating in a work program, volunteering, or a combination of these activities

-• Current members who are renewing, for at least 1 of the months within their 6-month renewal period, will need to show they
+- Current members who are renewing: In at least 1 calendar month since their last renewal deadline, will need to show they

-• spent at least 80 hours, going to school, job training, participating in a work program, volunteering, or a combination of these activities
+- spent at least 80 hours, going to school, participating in a work program, volunteering, or a combination of these activities

-What activities count towards meeting the work requirement
+What activities count towards complying with the work requirement

 Complete 80 hours of one (or a mix) of the following activities:

-⚠️ If you do not meet these requirements or renew on time, you may lose your health coverage.
+⚠️ If you do not comply with these requirements or renew on time, you may lose your health coverage.

 Starting January 1, 2027, some adults ages 19 to 64 will have their eligibility checked every six months instead of once a year.